 - (A) Upon presentation of a will, the Court shall make an initial determination as to whether the purported will shall be admitted to probate.
-If a will presented to probate contains alterations, interlineations or extraneous markings, the Court may enter an Interlocutory Order Denying Admission of the Will and schedule a hearing pursuant to RC §2107.181.
-If a will presented appears to be a copy of an original will, the Court may order that an Application to Admit Lost, Spoliated, or Destroyed Will be filed pursuant to RC §2107.26 §2107.28 - (B) Where the Will names a Trust (Revocable or Irrevocable) as a beneficiary, a copy of the executed Trust or Memorandum of Trust shall be displayed to the Magistrate or Judge prior to, or at the time of filing the inventory unless ordered filed by the Court.
-If ordered filed, the Trust or Memorandum of Trust shall be kept in a separate confidential file.
+If a will presented to probate contains alterations, interlineations, or extraneous markings, the Court may enter an Interlocutory Order Denying Admission of the Will and schedule a hearing pursuant to R.C. § 2107.181.
+If a will presented appears to be a copy of an original will, the Court may order that an Application to Admit Lost, Spoliated, or Destroyed Will be filed pursuant to R.C. § 2107.26 § 2107.28. - (B) Where the will names a Trust (Revocable or Irrevocable) as a beneficiary, a copy of the executed Trust or Memorandum of Trust shall be displayed to the Magistrate or Judge prior to or at the time of filing the Inventory, unless ordered filed by the Court.
+If ordered filed, the Trust or Memorandum of Trust shall be kept in a separate confidential file. - 1.
+If the will names a Trust as a beneficiary, the name and residence address of its current trustee must appear on Side 2 of the Next of Kin form (SPF 1.0).

 B.C.L.R.
-59.2 Safekeeping or Deposit of Wills - O.R.C.
-2107.07 and 2107.08
+59.2 Safekeeping or Deposit of Wills - R.C. § 2107.07 and 2107.08

 - (A) Only the original will may be deposited with the Court for safekeeping.
-The Depositor must complete a Certificate of Deposit of Will (BCPC 438); the Court will provide a copy of BCPC 438 as a receipt for the deposit of the Will. - (B) When filing a Complaint for Validity of Will it is not necessary to deposit the will for safekeeping prior to filing the Complaint.
-The Court will ordered it be deposited upon declaring the validity. - (C) Upon the death of the depositor, the Court will release the deposited Will to a person entitled upon the filing of BCPC 438(D) with proof of the depositor's death and satisfactory proof of identification.
+The depositor must complete a Certificate of Deposit of Will (BCPC 438); the Court will provide a copy of BCPC 438 as a receipt for the deposit of the Will. - (B) When filing a Complaint for Validity of Will, it is not necessary to deposit the will for safekeeping prior to filing the Complaint.
+The Court will order it be deposited upon declaring its validity. - (C) Upon the death of the depositor, the Court will release the deposited will to a person entitled upon the filing of BCPC 438(D) with proof of the depositor's death and satisfactory proof of identification.

 B.C.L.R.
 59.3 Certification of Examination of Wills on Deposit (Ohio Sup.
-R. 59(A)
+R. 59(A))

 Prior to or simultaneously with an Application to Admit Will for Probate, Application to Administer an Estate, or Application to Relieve Estate from Administration, an examination pursuant to Sup.
-R. 29(A) shall be completed and evidenced by a Classification and Certificate of Examination (BCPC 412), unless an exception by application is granted (Sup.
-R. 76)
+R. 29(A) shall be completed and evidenced by a Classification and Certificate of Examination (BCPC 412), unless an application for an exception is granted (Sup.
+R. 76).

 B.C.L.R.
-59.4 SPF 1.0 - Identification and Status of Interested Parties.
-TESTATE
+59.4 SPF 1.0 - Identification and Status of Interested Parties: TESTATE

-- (A) A fully completed list of the Surviving Spouse, Children, Next-of-Kin, Legatees and Devisees (SPF 1.0) shall be filed with each Application to Probate Will. - (B) The status of any person/organization identified in the Last Will and testament known to be missing, having predeceased the Testator, extinct, or otherwise unknown shall be stated on SPF 1.0. - (C) Any person/organization using a Post Office Box to receive mail also must disclose their complete mailing address. - (D) For any minor child, the name and address of their parent, or if none living, the Legal Guardian(s), Legal Custodian(s), or person and relationship with whom the minor resides, shall be stated. - (E) For any person adjudicated incompetent, the Legal Guardian shall be stated.
+- (A) A fully completed list of the Surviving Spouse, Children, Next-of-Kin, Legatees, and Devisees (SPF 1.0) shall be filed with each Application to Probate Will. - (B) The status of any person / organization identified in the Last Will and Testament known to be missing, having predeceased the Testator, extinct, or otherwise unknown shall be stated on SPF 1.0. - (C) Any person / organization using a Post Office Box to receive mail must also disclose their complete mailing address. - (D) For any minor child, the name and address of their parent, or if none living, the name(s) and address(es) of the Legal Guardian(s), Legal Custodian(s), or person and relationship with whom the minor resides shall be stated. - (E) For any person adjudicated incompetent, the Legal Guardian shall be stated.

 B.C.L.R.
-59.5 Unknown, Missing, Lost, Destroyed, or otherwise adeemed Property
+59.5 Unknown, Missing, Lost, Destroyed, or Otherwise Adeemed Property